juanchok12/Concentration-of-Banking/README.md

 Additionally, we can observe the acquisition & merging activies by the Big Four to understand the state of banking in the U.S.

 The *concentration of banking* is the tendency of capital centralizing more and more around a few financial institutions, creating a financial network where a small number of banks and industrial monopolies wield enormous power over production, investment, and commerce.
-It subordinates the separated regional economies of a society into a singularity.

 **Research questions**:
 * What is the current market share of banking in the U.S. as measured by the share of consolidated assets?